An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • A complete list of indexable pages to help you access potentially problematic assets, evaluate and correct.

-Finally, you can review bot activity on the server to see how Googlebot is crawling your site that may explain how your site is being indexed.
+Finally, you can review bot activity on the server to see how Googlebot is crawling your site which may explain how your site is being indexed.
 In seoClarity, you can filter the results by response codes to identify page errors instantly.

 You may find that some pages that are not getting crawled simply have no links to them.
 Improve internal links continuously to ensure the bot can reach pages deep in the site’s architecture as well.
-With non-indexed pages, check if the content isn’t too thin to warrant indexation.
+With non-indexed pages, check if the content is too thin to warrant indexation.

 Indexation Recommendations